nir9/lightwm/README.md

 ## Contributing

 One of my main goals with this project is to keep it as minimal as possible, for example I decidd against using a dynamic configuration on purpose.

 Thus, make sure to keep the contributions as simple as possible.

 If you plan on adding a completely new feature, let's discuss it on the issues beforehand.

+Also notice that this project does not use any C library functions on purpose, only Windows API.
+This keeps everything as minimal as possible.

 ## Coding Conventions